project-SIMPLE/simple.toolchain/Unity Template VR/README.md

 ## Installation

 > [!WARNING]
-> The project is being developped using **Unity Editor 2022.3.5f1**.
-Although it should work with newer versions, as is doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.
+> The project is being developped using **Unity Editor 6000.0.28f1**.
+It should work with newer versions also, butas is doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.

 ### Prerequisites